TLDR: No time to read? Listen to this blog instead!

 Most apartments and rentals provide tenants with in-unit washers, dryers, and refrigerators.
 However, if you brought your own with you, you’ll probably have to prepare these appliances for moving by yourself.

-Here are the most important ways to prepare appliances for moving day:
+How to prepare appliances for moving day:

 - Remove food/ supplies from the compartments in each appliance